-As a society, we’ve grown more and more obsessed with healthy eating.
-Luckily, for all the health freaks out there, we have found the holy grail of food: quail egg shots!
+As a society, we’ve grown more and more interested in healthy eating.
+Luckily, these quail egg shots fall directly into this category!
 If you want to have the ultimate healthy snack, look no further than this 10-minute recipe!
-It’s literally the best thing you can have for breakfast or simply as an appetizer.
+It’s literally one of the best things you can have for breakfast or simply as an appetizer.

-Originally, this recipe comes from Japan.
-Served in select restaurants, this recipe is quite popular.
-It’s not only a local favorite thanks to its taste and texture, but also because of its properties.
-Quail eggs are incredible for your health, but we won’t get into that right now.
+People in Japan love this quail egg recipe because of its taste, texture, and its numerous properties.
+In Eastern medicine, especially Chinese traditional medicine, quail eggs are not just a delicious meal, but a home remedy for many health issues.
+In other words, they are very good for your health, but I won’t get into that right now.
 If you want to read about the health benefits of quail eggs there’s a lot of information out there.

-Here at QuailEgg.Recipes we’re interested in providing our readers with high-quality recipes that take little time to prepare.
-This is why we adapted the original recipe, in order to make it more accessible to anyone regardless of their cooking experience.
+Here at QuailEgg.Recipes I’m interested in providing my readers with high-quality recipes and I really like those you can make fast.
+After all, we rarely have time to really enjoy cooking.
+I adapted the original recipe to make it more accessible to anyone regardless of their cooking experience.

-Without further ado, let us present to you a recipe that you will fall in love with: quail egg shots!
+Without further ado, let me show you a recipe that you will fall in love with: quail egg shots!